michaelKaefer/skeleton/docs/Schedule.md

+- read symfony book to understand more about environment vars; use different port for docker DB so we can have more projects running at the same time
+- switch to php 7.4 if possible
 - write jest tests for: spa/
-- profile form validation with yup
 - lazy load images beneath the fold: https://github.com/verlok/lazyload
 - automatically run cs fixer either on:

     BEFORE PULL REQUEST OR PUSH IS ACCEPTED BY THE REMOTE REPO

-  - changes in src/ and test/
+  - changes in src/ and test
   - commits
   - before ./bin/develop.sh
   - with PHPStorm config